-Casual Employee means a person engaged to work for less hours than a full time employee but not engaged to work on a regular cycle of hours necessarily.
+Casual Employee means a person engaged to work for up to and including 38 ordinary hours per week but not engaged to work on a regular cycle of hours necessarily.

 Rostered employee means an employee required to work in accordance with the shift work arrangements of this Agreement and is other than a day worker.